AsgerJon/WorkToy/README.md

     msgLine = monoSpace(msg)  # msg as defined above

-Now `msgLine` contains now new lines and no repeated spaces.
+Now `msgLine` contains no new lines and no repeated spaces.
 To explicitly set a line break in the string, insert `'<br>'` in the text.
 Set a different string to denote a line break, give that string as the second argument.